codewithirene567/codewithirene567.github.io/_posts/2020-08-02-find_an_animal_and_give_it_some_love_-_rails_project.markdown

 ---
 layout: post
 title:      "Find an Animal and give It Some Love! - Rails Project"
-date:       2020-08-02 20:53:25 +0000
+date:       2020-08-02 16:53:26 -0400
 permalink:  find_an_animal_and_give_it_some_love_-_rails_project
 ---

 If I thought Sinatra was difficult to learn and use, then that makes the task of learning, then using Rails an ultra-challenge!
 Yes, it can be magical as it provides more abstraction for code and does automate a lot of the tediousness for the developer using it, but with all of that comes a bunch of new features.
-These new features can make it harder to solve software bugs because developers sometimes need to understand what things are running in the background.
+These new features can make it harder to solve software bugs because developers sometimes need to understand what things are running in the background, let alone learn them which is a challenge in itself.
 However as usual, I can't deny it, like any software project from scratch that I've done, making this project was stressful yet a whole lot of fun.
 My competence in coding has never been at such a high level through all the struggles in creating this project.

 For this project, I called it Find Your Animal Today which is a Rails app that lets people either create their own animal and associate the animal with a reason they can come up with or it lets them add a reason why they like that animal to another animal someone else has already created within the database.